ctsit/redcap_oncore_client/README.md

 ## How to make API calls

-Here is an example of API request to get protocol information (`getProtocol`).
+Here is an example of an API request to get protocol information (`getProtocol`).

 ```php
 <?php